Glitter (film): Soundtrack

 The accompanying soundtrack, Glitter, became Carey's lowest showing on the charts.
 The first single, "Loverboy", peaked at number two on the US Billboard Hot 100 chart, but only after Virgin Records spurred sales of the single by dropping the price down to 99 cents.
 "Never Too Far", the album's second release, was released on October 23, 2001.
-It failed to impact the main Billboard chart, and achieved weak international charting.
+It failed to impact the main Billboard chart and achieved weak international charting.
 Carey was unable to film a music video for the single, as she was still recovering from her breakdown.
 Instead, a video was created using a scene taken directly from the film, where Billie Frank (played by Carey) sings the song at Madison Square Garden during her first sold-out concert.
 Frank's performance of the song in the film omits its entire second verse, and the song's development runs in parallel with the film's love story.

-The album's third single, "Don't Stop (Funkin' 4 Jamaica)", released on December 10, 2001, mirrored the same weak charting as "Never Too Far", although receiving more rotation on MTV due to its video.
-Directed by Sanaa Hamri, it features the theme of southern bayous and lifestyles, and presents Carey and Mystikal in "southern style" clothing and hairstyles.
+The album's third single, "Don't Stop (Funkin' 4 Jamaica)", released on December 10, 2001, mirrored the same weak charting as "Never Too Far", although receiving more rotation on MTV due to its music video.
+Directed by Sanaa Hamri, it features the theme of Southern bayous and lifestyles, and presents Carey and Mystikal in "Southern style" clothing and hairstyles.
 Some shots feature three versions of Carey singing into a microphone on the screen at one time.
 The final single released from Glitter was "Reflections (Care Enough)", which received a limited release in Japan on December 15, 2001.
-Following its limited promotional push from Virgin, and the absence of a music video, the song failed to make much of an impact.
+Following its limited promotional push from Virgin and the absence of a music video, the song failed to make much of an impact.
 The album itself initially struggled to reach gold certification, but since its 2001 release has been certified platinum.
 Virgin Records dropped Carey from the label due to the poor sales of the album and bought her out of their $100 million contract with her for $20 million.

 2018 resurgence

-In 2018, almost two decades after the release of the soundtrack for Glitter, a social media campaign called #JusticeForGlitter helped the soundtrack album soar to number-one of the iTunes charts in multiple countries.
+In 2018, almost two decades after the release of the soundtrack for Glitter, a social media campaign called #JusticeForGlitter helped the soundtrack album soar to number one on the iTunes charts in multiple countries.
 The soundtrack album also re-entered Billboards Soundtracks chart at number 14 and topped the R&B/Hip-Hop Catalog Albums chart.
 Carey later added songs from the album in a medley as part of her Caution World Tour in 2019.